Adaptive-DigitalTwin/Machine-Learning-for-Maintaining-Digital-Twin-for-Online-Prediction/README.md

 #### Note:
 This experiment utilises the Cathodic-Protection (CP) Model which is constructed using the BEASY software  (V21).
 As a result, the data types primarily pertain to the CP model.

-The experiment related procedure are already described into the thesis chapter, and also in the MATLAB _'main.mlx'_ file.
+The procedures related to the experiment are comprehensively detailed in the thesis's **Chapter 9**.
+Additionally, the necessary technical aspects are outlined within the MATLAB file _'main.mlx.'_

 ## Usage